Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

 Training time was very low and can be run in under 2 minutes on a standard CPU.

-## Future improvements:
+## Future improvements

 As already mentioned, wrong posture is often on a continuous scale.
 Therefore, instead of having discrete labels as outputs, the neural network could be trained to predict a continuous output, which shows the magnitude of wrong posture.

 Furthermore, the data is a time series.
-Therefore, a recurrent neural network such as an Long-Short-Term Memory Network could be trained such that past data flows into the prediction of the current frame which will probably increase accuracy even more.
+Therefore, a recurrent neural network such as an Long-Short-Term Memory Network could be trained such that past data flows into the prediction of the current frame.
+This would most-likely increase the accuracy.

 Of course, the network can be adapted to other fitness exercises as well.
 Plank is a relatively easy case, since it is a static exercise.
 Other exercises that include repetitions, such as pushups or squats, will be more challenging and need a more sophisticated approach.

-## Project Plan:
+## Project Plan

 **1. Convert predicted keypoints from old algorithm (as txt files) to a Pandas DataFrame:**
 - Rows (8'000): Picture names (e.g. 3_12-22-09.655)